Al Molinaro: Early life

 Umberto Francesco Molinaro was born and raised in the Columbus Park neighborhood of Kenosha, Wisconsin, the second-youngest of ten children of Raffaele and Teresa Molinaro, who had emigrated from Marano Principato in the province of Cosenza, Calabria, Italy.

 Molinaro's father was a prominent tavern/restaurant/hotel owner, and a leader of the Kenosha Italian community who financially sponsored hundreds of Italians to immigrate to the United States.
 Molinaro's brother Joseph was Kenosha County's longest-serving district attorney and retired as a municipal judge, and his brother George served 30 years in the Wisconsin State Assembly, including one session as Speaker.

 At school Al discovered a talent for public speaking, although he struggled at high school, staying on an extra year to graduate.
-In 1940 he left home, taking a bus to seek fame and fortune as an actor in Los Angeles.
+In 1940, he left home, taking a bus to seek fame and fortune as an actor in Los Angeles.
 In 1948, Molinaro married Jacquelin Martin, with whom he had a son, Michael.
-The couple divorced.
+The couple later divorced.